All Blog Posts

 LGPD overview

-Brazil’s LGPD (Lei Geral de Proteção de Dados) creates nine rights for data subjects.
+Brazil’s LGPD creates nine rights for data subjects, found in Article 18:

 8. information about the possibility of denying consent and the consequences,

-These are closely modelled after the rights that the GDPR empower European citizens with and have direct implications for website owners and operators all over the world, who process and/or collect data within the territory of Brazil.
+These are closely modeled after the rights that the GDPR empowers Europeanswith, and are relevant to website owners and operators all over the world, if they collect and process data from individuals in Brazil.

-Brazil’s LGPD (Lei Geral de Proteção de Dados) defines its key terms and concepts in its Article 5.
+Brazil’s LGPD defines its key terms and concepts in its Article 5.
 These include personal data, sensitive personal data, data subject and processor, among others.

 Personal data in the LGPD

-This can be anything from names, ID-numbers, location data, online identifiers to physical, physiological, genetic, mental, economic, cultural or social facts, although the LGPD does not list any of these examples itself.
+This can be anything from names, ID numbers, location data, or online identifiers, to physical, physiological, genetic, mental, economic, cultural or social information, although the LGPD does not explicitly list these examples.

-Sensitive personal data is defined as a subcategory to personal data and applies when the data processed concerns “racial or ethnic origin, religious belief, political opinion, trade union or religious, philosophical or political organization membership, data concerning health or sex life, genetic or biometric data” (Article 5, II).
+Sensitive personal data is defined as a subcategory of personal data.
+It requires special handling and restrictions, and applies when the data processed concerns “racial or ethnic origin, religious belief, political opinion, trade union or religious, philosophical or political organization membership, data concerning health or sex life, genetic or biometric data” (Article 5, II).

 The LGPD specifies in Article 11 the limited situations in which the processing of sensitive personal data is allowed to occur.